 Preparedness, Coordination and Response Actions - Ensure that a framework exists to facilitate and coordinate the administration, enforcement and collaboration activities described in this plan.
-Integrate disaster prevention/mitigation and preparedness into every relevant aspect of town operations, including Police, Fire, EMD, EMS, DPW, Town Administrator's Office, Planning Board, Conservation Commission and Board of Selectmen; coordinate with neighboring communities where appropriate.
+Integrate disaster prevention/mitigation and preparedness into every relevant aspect of town operations, including Police, Fire, EMD, EMS, DPW, Planning Board, Conservation Commission and Board of Selectmen; coordinate with neighboring communities where appropriate.
 Recommendations in this category tend toward standardizing and memorializing generally-practiced activities.